Azure/azure-sdk-for-net/sdk/search/Azure.Search/README.md

 ### Querying

-Let's start by importing our namespace
+Let's start by importing our namespace.

 ```C# Snippet:Azure_Search_Tests_Samples_Readme_Namespace
 using Azure.Search;
 ```

-and creating a `SearchIndexClient` to access our hotels search index.
+We'll then create a `SearchIndexClient` to access our hotels search index.

 ```C# Snippet:Azure_Search_Tests_Samples_Readme_Client
 // Get the service endpoint and API key from the environment